alex-code42/alex-code42/README.md

 ## Projects

-### My Talking Characters - Next.js, React, OpenAI API
+### My Talking Characters - Next.js, React, MongoDB, RestAPI, OpenAI API

 The "My Talking Characters" website is a platform that allows users to interact with a collection of characters.